 Primary liver cancer is a type of cancer that starts in your liver.

 There are two groups that liver cancer falls into: primary and secondary.

 Cancer that starts in your liver is called primary liver cancer.
-It’s quite rare in the UK with about 3,400 people diagnosed with primary liver cancer each year.
+This type of cancer is not that common in the UK, with around 3,400 people diagnosed with it each year.
+But, it’s the sixth most common form of cancer worldwide.
+The most common type of primary liver cancer is called hepatocellular carcinoma (HCC).

 Most people in the UK that have been diagnosed with tumours in the liver, will have secondary liver cancer.
-This means that the tumour has spread from another part of your body, such as your bowel, breast or lungs.
+This is when cancer from another part of your body, such as your bowel, breast or lungs spreads to your liver.
 The spread of cancer is called metastasis.
-It’s also possible for cancerous tumours to grow through your liver and spread to other parts of your body, where they may grow and form secondary tumours.

 Your liver is a large organ, found beneath your right lung, just under your ribcage.
 It’s divided into two sections, called lobes.